-In the Scottish Play, Lady Macbeth asks Macbeth if he would let “I dare not” wait upon “I would” and that is a question I have asked myself since a young age.
-I always wanted to be something, I always wanted to do something that would not only better myself but better the larger community.
-So as I sit here, writing my artist statement, I realize that indeed I say “I can” rather than “I would” and I wouldn’t be caught dead saying “I dare not,” especially when it comes to putting myself out there.
-Not only has that been how I have approached life but it is how I approach my practice, fearlessly.
+In the Scottish Play, Lady Macbeth asks Macbeth if he would let “‘I dare not’ wait upon ‘I would’” and that is a question I have asked myself since a young age.
+I have always wanted to be something: to do something that would not only better myself but better the larger community.
+So as I sit here, writing my artist statement, I realize that indeed I say “I can” rather than “I would.”
+I will not be caught dead saying I dare not.
+I will fearlessly pursue my life as an artist.

-I can create my own perception.
-I can throw myself out there and it's because of the guts and power I have accomplished throughout the years.I would do everything in my art to create an inclusive world.
+As I use these natural mediums to create a composition, I am able to demonstrate my artistic lens.
+The world around is fluid, not defined by one line but filled with multiple lines communicating in different ways.
+I can throw myself out there and it's because of the guts and power I have.I would do everything in my art to create an inclusive world.
 I would do anything to enhance stories.
-I would do anything to express myself and to experiment with my practice in the world.
+I would do anything to express myself.
 I guess I would is not the right phrase, I know I can do these tasks, I can create and explore.
 I have the guts to do so.
+Dare I?